njcorona/tweeter/README.md

 - ``app.py``: this contains all of the logic for the server
 - ``tweets.py``: this represents a dictionary mapping tweet IDs to tweets
 - ``tweet.py``: this represents a dictionary mapping fields to values for an individual tweet
+- ``base.html``: basic html that provides a title, flashes messages, and adopts Bootstrap styling; is extended by other html files
 - ``register_template.html``: displays a form to register a new user
 - ``login_template.html``: displays a form to log in as an existing user
 - ``personal_feed_template.html``: displays the current user's personal feed, prioritizing tweets from user's the current user follows and by recency